pdfmux vs PyMuPDF vs marker vs docling vs pdfplumber: 200-PDF benchmark

 | Speed (CPU) | Slow (~5-10s/page) | Fast (~0.5s/page) |

-When to choose marker: You need marker’s specific PDF cleaning features (header/footer removal, equation detection) that pdfmux doesn’t yet offer.
+When to choose marker: You have a GPU and you need marker’s specific PDF cleaning features (header/footer removal, equation detection) that pdfmux doesn’t yet offer.
+On academic papers heavy with equations, marker’s Surya-based OCR is genuinely strong.

 pdfmux vs pdfplumber